bcornec/wod-set/profile/ADMIN-GUIDE.md

 When done with OS installation and preparation

-* From the WoD-backend server (aka JupyterHub server), as the `install` user, you will need to clone the `wod-install` repo first.
+* From the wod-backend server (aka JupyterHub server), as the `install` user, you will need to clone the `wod-install` repo first.

 ```shellsession
 git clone https://github.com/Workshops-on-Demand/wod-install.git